 Scarlett Baird, M.A.

 Scarlett Baird graduated from Southern Methodist University with a B.A. in Psychology in 2013.
 After graduating, she worked as a research assistant in the Anxiety & Health Behaviors Lab at the University of Texas at Austin as a Project Coordinator for several funded clinical trials.
 She is currently a doctoral student in the Clinical Psychology program at UT Austin.
-Scarlett is interested in identifying reintegration strategies for returning combat veterans as well as determinants of treatment adherence among anxiety-prone populations.
+Scarlett is interested in identifying reintegration strategies for returning combat veterans.
+She is also interested in program development and implementation.

 Jolene Jacquart, M.A.